sonyfe25cp/isentia_scrapy_ask/README.md

     begin: the begin number of results
     number: the length of results list

+## What about unittest?
+unittest is used in thie project.
+Because functions in this project are simple and easy to implement, unittest is basic and not cover all functions.

 ## Other things about this task.
 If we just want to fetch news articles from now on, `sitemap` is good choice to crawl.